 1. Poland has a stable economy with a dynamically growing IT market

-Due to the pandemic, the Polish government has recently had to lower its GDP rates predictions, but the Polish market is one of the most stable in the EU.
-The rate has been also growing firmly since 2017.
+Due to the pandemic, the Polish government has recently had to lower its GDP rate predictions, but the Polish market is one of the most stable in the EU.
+The rate has also been growing firmly since 2017.

 2. The value of the Polish IT market keeps growing